 - Higher than average wire transfer fees.

 - Monthly service charge.

 - Charges a higher than average fee on out-of-network ATM transactions.

 PNC Bank Treasury Enterprise Plan FAQ

 Are business checking accounts from PNC Bank federally insured?

-Yes, your PNC Bank business checking accounts are insured up to $250,000 per person by the Federal Deposit Insurance Corporation (FDIC).
+Yes, this account is insured up to $250,000 per person by the Federal Deposit Insurance Corporation (FDIC).
 The FDIC is an independent agency of the United States government that protects you against the loss of your insured deposits if an FDIC-insured bank or savings association fails.
 FDIC insurance is backed by the full faith and credit of the United States government.